SU services, resources and tips

-Whilst the cost of pretty much everything is rising, mobile pone bills seem to be the one thing that are actually going down.
+Whilst the cost of pretty much everything is rising, mobile phone bills seem to be the one thing that are actually going down.
 Phone networks are under more and more pressure to offer cheaper deals to entice new customers, and whilst contracts with handsets can still be expensive, there are some great monthly rolling sim only deals around.
-VOXI are currently offering 30GB data and unlimited social media for £15 a month, SMARTY offer 32GB for £8, and Lebara currently offer 15GB for £6.95 a month, and just £2.78 for the first 4 months when you buy through Uswitch!
+VOXI are currently offering 30GB data and unlimited social media for £15 a month, SMARTY offer 40GB for £10, and Lebara currently offer 15GB for £6.95 a month, and just £2.78 for the first 4 months when you buy through Uswitch!
 It’s always worth remembering as well that if you choose a contract where you’re tied in for a period of time (usually 12 of 24 months), you won’t be able to shop around for better deals until your contract is up.

 Ever wondered whether it’s cheaper to run a gas or electric oven?
 Or how about an electric blanket for 3 hours versus turning the heating on for 30 minutes?
 GoCompare have created a really useful interactive Energy Cost Calculator tool to find out how much something costs to run.